-Sterling File Gateway provides system facts and supports the specification of file name facts during routing channel template creation.
-Most system facts can be used to build out the pattern for producer and consumer mailboxes and to define the producer and consumer file structures in the routing channel template.
+Sterling File Gateway provides system facts and supports the specification of file name facts and provisioning facts during routing channel template creation.
+Provisioning facts and most system facts can be used to build out the pattern for producer and consumer mailboxes and to define the producer and consumer file structures in the routing channel template.
+Provisioning facts are given their values at the point of routing channel creation.
 System facts are given their value at the point of routing channel creation or during route execution.
 File name facts are given their values during route execution.